 Make sure there should not be any communication gap from testing team.

-Many other factors testers need to take care of:
+Many other factors software testers need to take care of:

 - report valid defects,